ballerina-attic/stream-processing/README.md

 ###### Syntax

-All queries contain an input and an output section.
+Each query contains an input and an output section.
 Some also contain a projection section.
-A simple query with all three sections is as follows.
+The following is a simple query with all three sections.
 ```sql
 from <input stream>
 select <attribute name>, <attribute name>, ...